-Distribution: On both sides of the Cascades in Washington; Alaska south to Siskiyou County, California, mostly west of the Cascade Crest.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California.

 Habitat: Mostly at 1000-4000 feet elevation in the mountains.